†1. A parish priest or another ecclesiastic who has the spiritual charge of a body of laymen; = curate n. 1a. Obsolete.

 a.
-In some foreign universities: a member of a board (or an individual official) having the general superintendence of the whole university, and the power to select or nominate professors.
+In some universities in continental Europe: a member of a board, or an individual official, having general responsibility for the whole university, and the power to select or nominate professors.

-6. A designation of public officers of various kinds under the Roman Empire.
+6. Roman History.
+(The title of) any of various public officers under the Empire.

 ► indicates date of composition for this text (as opposed to date of documentary evidence).
 More